dylanlangston/dylanlangston/src/ReadMe.md

 __Building__

-* To build the TypeScript app, run the following command:
+* To build, run the following command:
     ```
     npm run build
     ```